nilsmango/project7III/content/water/best-water-sports-tracker.md

 <a href="/water/support" class="btn" id="greenButton">Support</a>
 <a href="/water/history" class="btn" id="greenButton">Version History</a>

 A (not so) serious test to find the best water sports tracker app for you.
-As foiling helps water sport enthusiasts worldwide to have even more ways to spend their money, the amount of tracking apps is also on the rise.
-We have searched the debts of the tracker jungle, so you can drop in and drop out, because no matter if you wing, parawing, downwind foil, kite, windsurf or stand up paddle, our compatibility quiz will help you find the best water sport tracker for you.
+As foiling gives water sports enthusiasts even more ways to spend their money, the number of tracking apps is also rising.
+We searched the depths of the tracker jungle, so whether you wing foil, parawing, downwind foil, kite, windsurf or stand-up paddle, this compatibility quiz can help you find the right tracker.

+The useful criteria are simple: device compatibility, supported sports, GPX import and export, privacy, relevant statistics, and whether you prefer a lifetime purchase or recurring plan.

 ## Water Sports Tracker Compatibility Quiz